danpla/fontlink/README.md

 add the same font in several sets.
 Disabling or removing such a font from one set will not unlink it if it's still enabled in others.

-If a font that is already installed somewhere on your system, it will appear as “inactive” and its checkbox will always be enabled.
+If a font is already installed on your system, it will appear as “inactive” and its checkbox will always be enabled.
 Check its pop-up tooltip to see where it is installed.

 It's recommended to set up your fonts *before* running a program that will use them, because not all programs can update the list of fonts at runtime.